EndreoT/Bootcamp-GifPage/README.md

-# Bootcamp-GifPage
+# Gif Retriever
-Uses Ajax requests to the GIPHY API to make a dynamic web page that populates with gifs of your choice.
-Favorited gifs are saved in local storage and are retrieved on page reload.
-All favorited gifs or only select gifs can be removed from favorites.
+A dynamic web page that populates with gifs of your choice.
+Uses asynchronous Ajax requests to the GIPHY API.
+Individual gifs can be favorited and saved or removed from local storage using jQuery, and are retrieved on page reload.
+Gifs change from static to animated state on click event.